-The Patch is a comfortable chalet bungalow at Snettisham Beach, on the edge of The Wash on the North West coast of Norfolk, a few minutes walk along rough footpaths from a quiet, undeveloped beach.
-It lies between Kings Lynn and Hunstanton.
+The Patch is an informal, family-friendly, self-catering holiday home at Snettisham Beach, on the edge of The Wash on the North West coast of Norfolk.
+It's a few minutes walk along rough footpaths from a quiet, undeveloped beach, close to the internationally famous RSPB Snettisham nature reserve.
+It lies between Kings Lynn and Hunstanton, and is just a few miles from Sandringham House, the Royal Family's own 'holiday home'..

 The Patch overlooks a small lake.
 It’s well away from traffic and street lights, and is set in its own large private garden with offroad parking.